 The Malays and Javanese now inhabit their modern homes, and the Iron Age has come to the region. click to view

-Civilization has continued to make remarkable advances within the Chinese world.
+Civilization has continued to make remarkable advances within the Chinese world in recent centuries.
 A centuries-long phase of continuous warfare between large, well-organized states has led to the emergence of one super-state covering the whole of ancient China.
 This is ruled by the Han dynasty.

 These developments within China have been matched by the union of nomadic tribes on the eastern steppes of central Asia under Hun leadership.
 This is the first of a series of warlike nomadic confederacies that will have a profound impact on east Asian history.